-This is where a credit sheet can be created, much in the same manner as a price sheet.
-Each credit sheet will contain up to four credit amounts from which a customer can choose, and can be attached to any job.
-To create an AdvancePay credit sheet, click on the Create Credits button on the top right of the screen.
+Here you can create an AP credit sheet, much in the same manner as a price sheet.
+Each credit sheet will contain up to four credit amounts from which a customer can choose.
+The sheet can then be attached to any job.

+To get started, click the Create Credits button on the top right of the screen.
+This will open a window asking you to name your new credit sheet.
 This will open a window that asks you to name your new credit sheet.

-You can require customers to add the name of the person being photographed to each AdvancePay credit purchase by toggling on "Customer Data."
+You can require customers to add the name of the subject being photographed to each AdvancePay credit purchase by toggling on Customer Data.
 This information will then appear in the Job’s Insights after payment has been made.

 To create an AdvancePay offer, go to Store > Offers: